 Welcome to Orono Bog Walk

-Boardwalk Opening 2015 – We hope to open the Boardwalk on the 2015 season on June 22nd.
+Boardwalk Opening 2015 – We will open the Boardwalk for the 2015 season on Monday, June 29th.
 Thanks for bearing with us as we work towards completing phase II of the Boardwalk reconstruction.

 If you’ve never visited the Orono Bog Boardwalk, click here to see what you’ve been missing.
 Footage donated by S. T. Hess and C. T. Hess of UMaine.
 Filmed using a GoPro Hero 3+.
 Funding for equipment provided by the Maine Space Grant Consortium grant SG-14-28.